 • Feeling thirsty;

-• Dull pain in the lumbar region, which intensifies during movement or feeling;
+• Dull pain in the lumbar region, which intensifies during movement or palpation;

-• Usually, on the fifth day of the course of the disease, there is a tension in the muscles of the abdominal wall.
+• Typically, on the fifth day of the disease, tension in the muscles of the abdominal wall is observed.

-At the moment, there are also several forms of acute pyelonephritis, which must be taken into account during the diagnosis and the correct ICB code:
+At the moment, there are also several forms of acute pyelonephritis that must be taken into account during diagnosis and the correct ICD code:

 • The most acute form is characterized by a severe general condition of the patient.
-The patient has an increase in body temperature, accompanied by chills, which is repeated up to three times a day;
+The patient experiences an increase in body temperature, accompanied by chills, which repeats up to three times a day;

-• Acute - is that the patient has pronounced local symptoms of the disease, such as mild intoxication of the body and increasing thirst;
+• Acute - is that the patient experiences pronounced local symptoms of the disease, such as mild intoxication of the body and increasing thirst;

-• For the subacute form of the disease, it is characteristic that local symptoms come to the fore, while general ones practically disappear;
+• The subacute form of the disease is characterized by the fact that local symptoms come to the fore, while the general ones practically disappear;

-The latent form proceeds practically without symptoms and does not pose a direct threat to the patient's health, but it can develop into a chronic condition, exacerbations of which can lead to the development of a shriveled kidney.
+The latent form occurs with virtually no symptoms and does not pose a direct threat to the patient’s health, but can develop into a chronic condition, exacerbations of which can lead to the development of a shriveled kidney.

-It is important to understand that if a person discovers at least one of the above symptoms, an immediate appeal to a qualified specialist should follow, since untimely treatment of acute pyelonephritis can lead to very serious consequences, including renal failure and chronic pyelonephritis.
+It is important to understand that if a person detects at least one of the above symptoms, he should immediately contact a qualified specialist, since untimely treatment of acute pyelonephritis can lead to very serious consequences, including: kidney failure and chronic pyelonephritis.

 Necessary treatment

-Acute and chronic pyelonephritis is a disease with which people most often turn to doctors, and the cure of the disease largely depends on the correct diagnosis and the correctly chosen ICB code.
-As a rule, patients are prescribed a complex method of treatment, which includes: adherence to the regimen, diet and drug use of drugs.
+Acute and chronic pyelonephritis is a disease with which people most often turn to doctors, and recovery from the disease largely depends on the correct diagnosis and the correct ICD code.
+As a rule, patients are prescribed a comprehensive treatment method, which includes: adherence to the regimen, diet and medicinal use of drugs.

 Treatment of acute pyelonephritis is carried out only in a hospital under the supervision of the attending physician, who strictly monitors the course of the disease, since the disease can cause many complications.
-If acute pyelonephritis is suspected, the patient is immediately taken to the hospital, where a medical record is drawn up for him.
-Medical history acute pyelonephritis according to the ICB code is classified at number ten.
-Treatment usually focuses primarily on fighting infection in order to restore kidney function.
+If acute pyelonephritis is suspected, the patient is immediately taken to the hospital, where a medical card is issued for him.
+Medical history of acute pyelonephritis according to the ICD code is classified as number ten.
+Treatment is usually aimed primarily at fighting the infection in order to restore kidney function.

-Acute pyelonephritis treatment includes: bed rest, which must be strictly observed until the end of the fever and chills, diet and drug therapy.
-The main role in the treatment is played by drug therapy, with the main emphasis on precisely those drugs that can be excreted with urine in high concentration.
-A positive result is achieved with the appointment of certain medicinal herbs and fees, such as St. John's wort, diuretic tea, rose hips.
+Acute pyelonephritis treatment includes: bed rest, which must be strictly observed until the end of fever and chills, diet and drug therapy.
+Drug therapy plays the main role in treatment, with the main emphasis being on those drugs that can be excreted in the urine in high concentrations.
+A positive result is also achieved when prescribing certain medicinal herbs and herbs such as St. John's wort, diuretic tea, rose hips.

-Reception of infusions from such medicinal fees is recommended to take four tablespoons a day, for three or more months.
-Vitamins are also prescribed, and intravenous solutions are used in case of intoxication of the body.
+It is recommended to take four tablespoons of infusions from such medicinal preparations per day for three or more months.
+Vitamins are also prescribed, and in case of intoxication of the body, intravenous solutions are used.
 In cases where strong purulent foci are found in the kidneys, surgical intervention is necessary.

-With properly prescribed treatment, acute pyelonephritis can be cured in the first days of onset, as a rule, chills and fever disappear first, and then local symptoms.
+With properly prescribed treatment, acute pyelonephritis can be cured in the first days of its occurrence; as a rule, chills and fever disappear first, and then local symptoms.

-Despite the fact that the main symptoms may disappear after a few days, antibacterial drugs are continued for at least six weeks with a constant change.
+Despite the fact that the main symptoms may disappear after a few days, antibacterial drugs continue to be taken for at least six weeks with constant changes.

-It is worth remembering that it is extremely dangerous to engage in self-treatment, you should not experiment and look for reasons, it is better to immediately contact a medical institution to receive qualified assistance.
+It is worth remembering that self-treatment is extremely dangerous; you should not experiment on yourself and look for reasons; it is better to immediately contact a medical institution to receive qualified help.
 Correct and timely treatment eliminates the risk of possible complications and has a positive effect on the course of the disease.

-For the prevention of disease prevention, systematic examination and observation is necessary, especially for pregnant women, who are most susceptible to diseases of the kidneys and urinary system.
-Urine tests should be taken not only during gestation, but also after childbirth, since the possible course of the disease that began during pregnancy might not show any symptoms.
+To prevent the disease, systematic examination and observation is necessary, especially for pregnant women, who are most susceptible to diseases of the kidneys and urinary system.
+Urine tests should be taken not only during pregnancy, but also after childbirth, since the possible course of the disease, which began during pregnancy, may not show any symptoms.

-As for the prognosis for acute pyelonephritis, in general, with timely assistance and a correctly diagnosed ICD code, it is very favorable.
+As for the prognosis for acute pyelonephritis, in general, with timely assistance and a correct diagnosis using the ICD code, it is very favorable.

 Diet for this type of disease

-The diet for acute pyelonephritis should include food that is easily absorbed by the patient's body.
-In addition to easily digestible, it should also be with a sufficient amount of vitamins and calories, but the use of salt is recommended to be minimized, since its excessive content makes the kidneys work in an enhanced mode, which is contraindicated in the acute course of the disease.
+The diet for acute pyelonephritis should include food that is easily absorbed by the patient’s body.
+In addition to being easily digestible, it should also contain a sufficient amount of vitamins and calories, but it is recommended to minimize salt consumption, since its excessive content causes the kidneys to work harder, which is contraindicated in acute cases of the disease.

-In the first days of being in the hospital, due to the high probability of intoxication of the body, the patient is recommended to consume fresh vegetables and fruits, and it is also necessary to drink at least two liters of liquid, which helps to eliminate harmful substances from the body.
-The best way to cope with this task is sweet tea, compotes and herbal infusions.
+In the first days of hospitalization, due to the high probability of intoxication of the body, the patient is recommended to eat fresh vegetables and fruits, and it is also necessary to drink at least two liters of liquid, which helps remove harmful substances from the body.
+The best solutions for this task are: sweet tea, compotes and infusions of medicinal herbs.

-In the future, as the patient's condition improves, the specialist transfers him to a therapeutic diet at number seven, with a gradual increase in the fluid consumed and the inclusion of vegetable, dairy and fermented milk products in the daily diet, usually the appointment is made after about ten days of hospital stay.
+Subsequently, as the patient’s condition improves, the specialist transfers him to a therapeutic diet number seven, with a gradual increase in fluid intake and the inclusion of vegetable, dairy and fermented milk products in the daily diet, usually the appointment is made after about ten days of hospital stay.

-In case of acute pyelonephritis, which is recorded in the patient's medical history, the following food products are strictly prohibited from the ICB 10 code: rich meat and fish broths, canned foods, mustard, horseradish, sorrel and garlic.
+In case of acute pyelonephritis, which is recorded in the patient's medical history, according to ICD code 10, the following food products are strictly prohibited: rich broths from meat and fish, canned foods, mustard, horseradish, sorrel and garlic.

-After the patient is discharged, a diet is prescribed, which includes the use of proteins, fats and carbohydrates, the patient should eat fractionally about five times a day.
-The doctor takes into account the general condition of the patient and, on the basis of this, draws up an individual diet, which should include a variety of consumed products, especially dairy and fermented milk.
+After the patient is discharged, a diet is prescribed, which includes the consumption of proteins, fats and carbohydrates; the patient should eat split meals about five times a day.
+The doctor takes into account the general condition of the patient and, based on this, creates an individual diet, which should include a variety of foods consumed, especially dairy and fermented milk.

-Strict adherence to such a dietary diet allows you to maintain a weakened patient's body and immunity at the required level, which contributes to a speedy recovery.
+Strict adherence to such a dietary diet allows you to maintain the patient’s weakened body and his immunity at the required level, which contributes to a speedy recovery.

-Glomerulonephritis is a group of diseases that are expressed by a predominant lesion of the glomerular apparatus of the kidneys.
-This pathology is of an inflammatory nature and manifests itself in different ways.
+Glomerulonephritis is a group of diseases that are expressed primarily by damage to the glomerular apparatus of the kidneys.
+This pathology is inflammatory in nature and manifests itself in different ways.
 Glomerulonephritis is accompanied by isolated urinary, nephritic or nephrotic syndromes.
-It progresses rapidly and can progress to nephrosclerosis or chronic renal failure.
-Most often, children of primary school age and adult men suffer from it.
+Progresses rapidly and can develop into nephrosclerosis or chronic renal failure.
+Most often it affects children of primary school age and adult men.

 Reasons for development

-The most common cause of acute autoimmune damage to the glomeruli of the kidneys is β-hemolytic streptococcus group A. But these bacteria do not directly affect the basement membrane of the glomeruli.
+The most common cause of acute autoimmune damage to the glomeruli of the kidneys is considered to be group A β-hemolytic streptococcus.
+But these bacteria do not directly affect the glomerular basement membrane.
 It's all about the antigen-antibody reaction and the formation of cyclic immune complexes.

 When a streptococcal infection enters the body, defense mechanisms are activated.
-The cells of the immune response begin to produce antibodies that bind to the antigen and form cyclic immune complexes (CICs).
-The latter settle on the glomerular membrane, the defeat of which leads to an increase in permeability and the formation of an inflammatory focus.
+Immune response cells begin to produce antibodies that bind to the antigen and form cyclic immune complexes (CICs).
+The latter settle on the glomerular membrane, damage to which leads to increased permeability and the formation of an inflammatory focus.
 As a result, nephrotic syndrome develops, in which blood proteins are excreted in large quantities.

-Streptococcal infections are not the only ones that cause kidney damage.
+Not only streptococcal infection causes kidney problems.
 Herpes viruses (herpes simplex, Epstein-Barr virus, cytomegalovirus), staphylococci, enterococci, hepatitis B and many others are capable of this.

-Other factors causing glomerulonephritis include drugs with potential nephrotoxic effects.
-This means that some antibiotics (aminoglycosides, sulfonamides), nonsteroidal anti-inflammatory drugs can provoke the development of acute glomerulonephritis.
-Individual sensitivity to drugs, the presence of concomitant pathologies of the kidneys or other organs are of great importance in the emergence of the dosage form of the disease.
+Other factors that cause glomerulonephritis include drugs that have a potential nephrotoxic effect.
+This means that some antibiotics (aminoglycosides, sulfonamides), non-steroidal anti-inflammatory drugs can provoke the development of acute glomerulonephritis.
+Individual sensitivity to drugs and the presence of concomitant pathologies of the kidneys or other organs play a great role in the occurrence of the dosage form of the disease.

 Nephrotic syndrome in chronic glomerulonephritis often develops with insufficient or untimely treatment of infectious kidney diseases.